UCD-193AB-ws24/Multi-Agent-Communication-Network-v2/Python-Server/README.md

 * Supporting webscoket extennsion for further extension such as monitoring

 ### node.py
-Contain class that defines node with the following feature:
+Contain class that defines a edge node with the following feature:
 * Each data store all it's history infomation in a queue with timestamp
 * Supports multiple data types being stored at the same time
 * Supports inforomation lookup and update on specific data type